 |Join Here:||Telegram Group Software Testingo|

-The post-purchase experience, and how your website can contribute to it, are a highly important part of the online retail experience.
+The post-purchase experience and how your website can contribute to it are highly important parts of the online retail experience.
 It’s the first step your customer takes when making a purchase, so if you can make that step better than everyone else, you have a significant advantage over your competitors.

 Test cases are important.
 They ensure that your features work as expected and provide a simple, reliable way to test the entire flow of a feature.
-However, it can be tricky to create good test cases for your page when you are creating your site from scratch.
-In this article, we will talk about the best practices for creating effective test cases for Add to Cart functionality.
+However, creating good test cases for your page can be tricky when creating your site from scratch.
+This article will discuss the best practices for creating effective test cases for Add to Cart functionality.

-- Check the add to cart button is clickable or not.
+- Check whether the add-to-cart button is clickable or not.

-- Check whether the user is allowed to add products to the cart or not.
+- Check whether the user can add products to the cart or not.

 - Check after Adding one item to the cart and verify.

-- Check on adding the new products into the cart and whether the count is increasing or not.
+- Check on adding the new products to the cart and whether the count is increasing.